js1972/learning-scalaz/docs/19/d.md

 > **Definition**: An arrow *f* with this cancellation property 'if *t<sub>1</sub> ∘ f = t<sub>2</sub> ∘ f* then *t<sub>1</sub> = t<sub>2</sub>*' for every T is called an **epimorphism**.

-Apparently, this is a generalized form of surjective, but the book doesn't go into detail, so I'll skip over.
+Apparently, this is a generalised form of surjective, but the book doesn't go into detail, so I'll skip over.

 ### Idempotent

 > **Definition**: An endomorphism *e* is called idempotent if *e ∘ e = e*.

 ### Automorphism